usagov/vote-gov/README.md

 npm start
 ```

-Optional: To additionally have gulp watch for changes to the assets and content folder run this command instead:
+Optional: To additionally have gulp watch for changes to the theme assets and content folder run this command instead:

 ```sh
 npm run dev